 The freedom of religion (the freedom to have, not to have, to practice, or not to practice any religion) is a fundamental right—under both the U.S. constitution and international law.
 For this reason, victims of religious persecution are entitled to certain protections under U.S. immigration law.
 If you have been persecuted, or if you fear being persecuted in your home country because of a religion (because you have or lack, or you are perceived to have or lack, a religion), then you might qualify for asylum or refugee protection in the United States.
-Such status would allow you to live and work in the country, and would make you eligible for permanent residence (the green card) after one year.
+Such status would allow you to live and work in the U.S., and would make you eligible to apply for permanent residence (a green card) after one year.

 There is no exclusive definition of religion under U.S. law.
 Any such definition would risk running counter to the principle of religious freedom, by marginalizing worldviews that are in the minority.
-Instead, the term "religion" must be understood broadly to include not only traditional institutionalized religions like Hinduism, Judaism, Buddhism, Christianity, or Islam, but also any other newer or smaller system of sincere beliefs or practices that plays a similar role in the life of its adherents (whether or not it is associated with a God or gods).
+Instead, the term "religion" must be understood broadly to include not only traditional institutionalized religions like Hinduism, Judaism, Buddhism, Christianity, and Islam, but also any other newer or smaller systems of sincere beliefs or practices that play a similar role in the life of their adherents (whether or not associated with a God or gods).